smakeneni/smakeneni.github.io/README.md

 personal website

-* Source for personal website
+* Source for personal website on Github pages
 * Forked it from mmistakes github pages starter